 Our initial response to a report from a child is incredibly important.
 How we respond to a report can encourage or undermine the confidence of future victims of sexual violence and sexual harassment to report or come forward.
 Therefore a report of an incident from a child will always be taken seriously.
 It is important to understand that children may not find it easy to tell staff about their abuse verbally.
 Children can show signs or act in ways that they hope adults will notice and react to.
 In some cases, the victim may not make a direct report.
-For example, a friend may make a report, or a member of school staff may overhear a conversation that suggests a child has been harmed or a child's own behaviour might indicate that something is wrong.
-All our staff know how to complete a child concern record, all are recorded on CPOMS and passed to the DSL, which is a vital part of gathering critical information from a child relating to their report of abuse.
+For example, a friend may make a report, or a member of staff or other adult may overhear a conversation that suggests a child has been harmed or a child's own behaviour might indicate that something is wrong.
+All our staff know how to complete a child concern record on CPOMS, which is a vital part of gathering critical information from a child relating to their report of abuse.
 Staff will also be trained in how to manage a report.